superkabuki/Caleb/shortbit/shortbit_rust/src/README.md

 CALEB: Yeah, a unique enum for each struct is not good, and neither is converting one to another.
 If I decide to keep the enums around, I would have a global enum used by all structs and handle embeded structs separately.
 If kv_clean is not needed, or if the cleaning is done via some other method not relying on struct iteration, I'll remove the enum system entirely.

+Adrian: People are going to disect your code, expect a lot of critism, just learn to take it.
+A lot of times it's hard to hear, but worth hearing.
+It's hard to always see your own mistakes.

 You want your code short but readable.
 Be lazy and only do what you have to do.